frankenz/Learning-Network-for-the-Assessment-of-Lung-Inflammation/README.md

-# AI Learning Network for the Assessment of Lung Inflammation
+# Learning Network for the Assessment of Lung Inflammation

 Submitted for publication.